 Buyer’s Guide – How to Choose the Best Glass Water Filter Pitcher

-The good news is that you’ve got plenty of options to choose from when looking for a glass water filter pitcher.
+The good news is that you have plenty of options when looking for a glass water filter pitcher.
 That doesn’t mean the choice is easy.
-With several great options to compare, picking one can prove more difficult than you might first expect.
-If you’re still unsure of which pitcher is your best bet, then this short buyer’s guide should help you narrow down the choices.
+With several great models to compare, picking one can prove more complicated than you might first expect.
+If you’re still unsure which pitcher is your best bet, this short buyer’s guide should help you narrow down the choices.

 What to Look for in a Glass Filter Pitcher

 If you’re going to compare these filter pitchers and ultimately decide on just one, you’ll need to know the most important traits to compare them on.
-You can tell they all look different; shapes, sizes, colors, and designs vary from pitcher to pitcher.
+They all look different; shapes, sizes, colors, and designs vary from pitcher to pitcher.
 But what about performance?
-When it comes to real-world use of your glass filter pitcher, the following traits are the ones that matter most.
+When it comes to the real-world use of your glass filter pitcher, the following traits are the ones that matter most.

 What Does it Filter?

-All of these pitcher filters will filter contaminants from your water to offer a better drinking experience than water straight from the tap.
-But each of these filters will remove different contaminants; some more than others.
+These pitcher filters will filter contaminants from your water to offer a better drinking experience than water straight from the tap.
+But each model will remove different contaminants, some more than others.
 Most will remove the basics, such as chlorine, chloramines, and certain metals like copper.
-However, other common chemicals and contaminants like fluoride, bacteria, parasites, and more aren’t removed by most filters.
+However, most filters don’t remove other common chemicals and contaminants like fluoride, bacteria, parasites, and more.
 If you want to have these contaminants stripped from your water, you’ll need to search for a filter that specifically lists the contaminants you want to be removed.

-On the other hand, there are essential minerals that filters can also strip from your water, but you need to intake these minerals.
-Some filters leave in these vital minerals, others can replace them after filtration.
-Regardless, it’s important to choose a filter that won’t leave you deficient in minerals that are essential for your health.
+On the other hand, there are essential minerals that filters can also strip from your water.
+Some filters leave in these vital minerals, but others can replace them after filtration.
+Regardless, it’s crucial to choose a filter that won’t leave you deficient in minerals essential for your health.

 Related Read: 5 DIY Water Filters You Can Easily Make Today

 How often do you wish to replace your pitcher’s filter?
-Some filters last just 25 gallons, which means replacing the filter every month or so.
+Some filters last just 25 gallons, which means replacing the filter every month.
 Other filters can last well over 100 gallons between changes, giving you a lot more worry-free time.
-This can also have a major effect on the overall cost of your water.
-You’ll replace a 25-gallon filter four times for each replacement of a 100-gallon filter, which could end up costing quite a bit more each year.
+This can also significantly affect the overall cost of your water.
+You’ll replace a 25-gallon filter four times for each replacement of a 100-gallon filter, which could cost quite a bit more each year.

-With a glass water filter pitcher, your water will be healthier and taste better.
-You’ve got plenty of options, but for us, there are two clear winners.
-The LifeStraw Home water filter pitcher is our favorite, offering superior filtration that removes bacteria, parasites, pesticides, and more, without stripping essential minerals such as magnesium and potassium from the water.
+A glass water filter pitcher will make your water healthier and taste better.
+You have plenty of options, but for us, there are two clear winners.
+The LifeStraw Home water filter pitcher is our favorite, and it provides superior filtration that removes bacteria, parasites, pesticides, and more, without stripping essential minerals such as magnesium and potassium from the water.
 And if you’re on a budget, we’d recommend the pH Replenish alkaline water filter pitcher.
 It’s priced affordably and filters 105 gallons between filter changes.
-Plus, it alkalizes your water, increasing its pH and adding minerals like zinc, iron, and magnesium.
+Plus, it alkalizes your water, increases its pH, and adds minerals like zinc, iron, and magnesium.